 In contrast, there are other types of ads that people can run on YouTube.
 Affiliates and sponsorships have become even more popular over time.

 As a platform, they don’t just provide advertising opportunities in terms of banner or video ads, but they also provide content creators who can act as affiliates.
 As mentioned earlier, the largest growth has been in Sports and E-sports/gaming content.
 This has opened a lot of opportunities for sponsorships and affiliate marketing within videos using influencers.

 These campaigns include a number of types of sponsorships:

-- Paid sponsorships: Sponsors pay YouTubers to promote a product or service on their channel (highest-paying form of sponsorship)
+- Paid sponsorships: Sponsors pay YouTubers to promote a product or service on their channel (the highest-paying form of sponsorship).